dutzi/rnrw/README.md

 At this point I was able to run both the RW project (`npm start`) and the RN one (`react-native run-ios`) from `test-reactnative/`.

+#### step 3 - moving the ios/android files into into the src folder

+I moved `index.ios.js` to `src/` and updated `ios/AwesomeProject/AppDelegate.m` to point to the new location.

+Then I created the logic/native/web folder structure and was able to share modules between RN and RW.